sks092016/Formatting_excel_data/Generating Sequences/Generating Manholes/ChatGPT_Prompt.markdown

 # Detailed Prompt for Processing Shapefile Line Segments

-You are tasked with writing a Python script using libraries such as `geopandas`, `shapely`, and other relevant geospatial libraries to process a shapefile containing multiple line segments as features.
+You are tasked with writing a Python script using libraries such as `geopandas`, `shapely`, or whichever may you find suitable and other relevant geospatial libraries to process a shapefile containing multiple line segments as features.
 The goal is to filter, sort, and extract specific coordinates based on the following requirements.
 Please ensure the script is efficient, well-commented, and handles edge cases appropriately.

 ## Input Description
 - The input is a shapefile containing multiple line segments, where each segment is a feature.
 - Each feature has the following fields:
   - `span_name`: A string identifying a group of segments.
   - `segment_sequence`: An integer or string indicating the sequence order of the segment within its group.
-  - `feature_type`: A string indicating the type of segment (e.g., "Bridge", "Road Cross", or other types).
+  - `crossing_t`: A string indicating the type of segment (e.g., "Bridge", "Road Cross", or other types).
   - Geometry: A LineString representing the line segment with coordinate points.
 - The shapefile is assumed to be in a projected coordinate system (e.g., UTM) where distances can be calculated in meters.